aws-samples/sample-eksreview/README.md

 ## Cost

-eksreview is free and open source, but it calls Claude on Amazon Bedrock, so **each run incurs Amazon Bedrock token charges** on your AWS account.
+eksreview is free and open source, but it calls Claude on Amazon Bedrock, so **you incur Amazon Bedrock charges depending on which model you use** and how much work each session does.
 (The EKS, EC2, and IAM API calls it makes are read-only and effectively free.)

-Cost scales with how much work a session does: a full 6-domain review reads all the check output and writes a complete report, so it uses more tokens than a single-domain check or a quick follow-up question.
-Larger clusters produce larger reports and cost more.

-You don't have to guess.
-The tool tracks it for you:
+A few ways to keep an eye on it:

-- **`/context`** shows an **approximate running session cost** along with token counts and context-window usage.
-Run it any time to see roughly what the session has cost so far.
+- **`/context`** shows an approximate running session cost and token usage.
-- **`/model sonnet`** switches to Sonnet mid-session, which has lower per-token rates than the default Opus and is fast enough for most reviews.
+- **`/model sonnet`** switches to a cheaper, faster model mid-session.
-- **Scope the review:** run single domains ("check only security") when you don't need a full assessment.
-- **Prompt caching** is enabled automatically, which reduces the cost of multi-turn sessions on the same cluster.

-For the current per-token rates, see the [Amazon Bedrock pricing page](https://aws.amazon.com/bedrock/pricing/).

-> **Note:** the `/context` cost is an *approximation*.
-It multiplies the session's token counts by per-token rates built into the tool.
-It is not pulled from AWS billing, doesn't reflect regional price differences, and may drift if Bedrock prices change.
-Use it as a rough guide; your AWS bill (Cost Explorer or the Bedrock pricing page) is the source of truth.
+For current per-token rates, see the [Amazon Bedrock pricing page](https://aws.amazon.com/bedrock/pricing/).
+The `/context` figure is a rough estimate; your AWS bill is the source of truth.

 ---